starkinfra/sdk-dotnet/README.md

 ### Update a PixClaim

-A PixClaim can be confirmed or canceled by patching its status.
+A Pix claim can be confirmed or canceled by patching its status.
-A received PixClaim must be confirmed by the donor to be completed.
+A received Pix claim must be confirmed by the donor to be completed.
-Ownership PixClaims can only be canceled by the donor if the reason is "fraud".
+Ownership Pix claims can only be canceled by the donor if the reason is "fraud".
-A sent PixClaim can also be canceled.
+A sent Pix claim can also be canceled.

 ```c#
 using System;